Minkowski spacetime: Terminology

 Mathematically associated with the bilinear form is a tensor of type (0,2) at each point in spacetime, called the Minkowski metric.
 The Minkowski metric, the bilinear form, and the Minkowski inner product are all the same object; it is a bilinear function that accepts two (contravariant) vectors and returns a real number.
 In coordinates, this is the 4×4 matrix representing the bilinear form.

 For comparison, in general relativity, a Lorentzian manifold L is likewise equipped with a metric tensor g, which is a nondegenerate symmetric bilinear form on the tangent space T_{p}L at each point p of L. In coordinates, it may be represented by a 4×4 matrix depending on spacetime position.
-Minkowski space is thus a comparatively simple special case of a Lorentzian manifold.
+Minkowski spacetime is thus a comparatively simple special case of a Lorentzian manifold.
 Its metric tensor is in coordinates with the same symmetric matrix at every point of M, and its arguments can, per above, be taken as vectors in spacetime itself.

-Introducing more terminology (but not more structure), Minkowski space is thus a pseudo-Euclidean space with total dimension n = 4 and signature (1, 3) or (3, 1).
-Elements of Minkowski space are called events.
-Minkowski space is often denoted R^{1,3} or R^{3,1} to emphasize the chosen signature, or just M. It is an example of a pseudo-Riemannian manifold.
+Introducing more terminology (but not more structure), Minkowski spacetime is thus a pseudo-Euclidean space with total dimension n = 4 and signature (1, 3) or (3, 1).
+Elements of Minkowski spacetime are called events.
+Minkowski spacetime is often denoted R^{1,3} or R^{3,1} to emphasize the chosen signature, or just M. It is an example of a pseudo-Riemannian manifold.